Considerations on the System Landscape for Integration when On-boarding into SAP Cloud Integration

 Change the Purpose of a Tenant

-Companies might have the requirement to re-purpose a tenant for SAP Cloud Platform Integration.
-As their system landscape for integration evolves it might be required to adapt the way how a certain tenant for SAP Cloud Platform Integration is used.
+Companies might have the requirement to re-purpose a tenant for SAP Cloud Integration.
+As their system landscape for integration evolves it might be required to adapt the way how a certain tenant for SAP Cloud Integration is used.
 A tenant used to explore new integration scenarios might be re-purposed into a development tenant for one specific business scenario.
 A tenant might have to be moved to a data center in another region closer to the main user base.

-SAP does not mandate how to use an SAP Cloud Platform Integration tenant as long as its usage is in line with the applicable SAP terms and conditions.
+SAP does not mandate how to use an SAP Cloud Integration tenant as long as its usage is in line with the applicable SAP terms and conditions.

-Re-purposing a tenant for SAP Cloud Platform Integration requires manual effort.
+Re-purposing a tenant for SAP Cloud Integration requires manual effort.
 New integration content needs to be deployed, existing content needs to be adapted, security material needs to be installed, and many more.

-To reduce the effort in re-purposing a tenant ACME makes use of the custom domain capability offered by SAP Cloud Platform.
+To reduce the effort in re-purposing a tenant ACME makes use of the custom domain capability offered by SAP Business Technology Platform.
 By default, all tenants are accessed on the hana.ondemand.com domain.
 ACME changed the default URL by configuring domains different from the default one.
-They use the cpi.acme.com domain to access a tenant for SAP Cloud Platform Integration.
+They use the cpi.acme.com domain to access a tenant for SAP Cloud Integration.
 Using a custom URL provides the flexibility to change the purpose of a tenant without having to change the URL to access it.
 Depending on the company’s system landscape setup this will reduce the effort when re-purposing a tenant since the URL configured in the application systems which are sending data to the tenant do not have to be adapted.

 Call for Actions: